opentext/core-signature-demo/README.md

-# OT2 Reference Application for Core Signature
+# OCP Reference Application for Core Signature
 This is a demo application which shows how you can build an application that leverages the Core Signature API to manage document signature flows.
 This is a lightweight frontend application built on the VueJS framework.

 ## Project Setup for the Frontend